 4.Sun is a sphere in shape and a hundred times larger than our planet.

 5.Our earth takes 365 and half days to rotate the big sun in its orbit.

 6.On our earth, we see the sunrise in the East direction and sunset in the West direction.

 7.We feel hotter from our sun in the summer season and less hot in the winter season.

-8.Sun emits ultraviolet rays which are filtered by our ozone layer and give protection from skin cancer.
+8.Sun emits ultraviolet rays, filtered by our ozone layer, and protects against skin cancer.

 10.Hindus celebrate the Pongal festival for thanking the nature of God, the Sun.

 1.The Sun has a strong magnetic field of attraction.

 2.Hydrogen acts as a fuel for this yellow giant star, and its fuel will end up after five billion years.